Healthy Communities Study

 To promote and accelerate this kind of research, maximize outcomes from research, and create and support the mechanisms and infrastructure needed for translation and dissemination, NCCOR supported the NIH Broad Agency Agreement (BAA): “The Healthy Communities Study, How Communities Shape Children’s Health” in its development and application review phases.
 The five-year observational study contract was awarded to Battelle Memorial Institute in Columbus, Ohio, in August 2010.

-Battelle is examining community programs and policies in a total of 130 demographically diverse communities across the nation.
-An estimated 5,000 children and their parents are participating.
+Battelle examined community programs and policies in a total of 130 demographically diverse communities across the nation.
+Researchers recruited 5,138 children and their families.
 Some communities were selected because of promising policies and programs each already have in place.
 The remaining communities were randomly chosen through a national probability sample.
 Communities with high proportions of Latino and African American residents were oversampled.

-The community efforts to be assessed are those designed to address local childhood obesity rates in areas where childhood obesity rates are highest.
-Investigators will examine how such efforts are related to health behaviors and body weight.
-Retrospective and prospective data will be collected.
-The retrospective data will include BMI (extracted from medical charts) and details of community programs/policies dating back 10 years.
-Prospective data will include in-person and telephone assessment of BMI, diet, and physical activity.
+The community efforts assessed were those designed to address local childhood obesity rates in areas where childhood obesity rates are highest.
+Investigators examined how such efforts are related to health behaviors and body weight.
+Retrospective and prospective data was collected.
+The retrospective data included BMI (extracted from medical charts) and details of community programs/policies dating back 10 years.
+Prospective data included in-person and telephone assessment of BMI, diet, and physical activity.

 The Healthy Communities Study is sponsored by the National Institutes of Health, including primary funding by the National Heart, Lung and Blood Institute (NHLBI), with additional support from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), the National Cancer Institute (NCI), the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), and the Office of Behavioral and Social Sciences Research (OBSSR) at the National Institutes of Health (NIH).
 Additional collaborators include the Robert Wood Johnson Foundation (RWJF) and the Centers for Disease Control and Prevention (CDC).
 Research Partners for the study include the University of South Carolina, the University of California, Berkeley, the University of Kansas, and Examination Management Services, Inc.